 If there is a problem with the boards, unfortunately it is a possibility the boards will have to be re-installed correctly.
 This could be using the correct boarding or making sure the correct movement is allowed for.
 Before making any decision about replacing your roof it is a good idea to get an opinion of a GRP specialist to advise you on the most cost effective way to solve your problem.
-You can contact one of our fibreglass flat roofing specialists by calling us on 01277 375 511 or get in touch by clicking here.
+You can contact one of our fibreglass flat roofing specialists by calling us on 01277 375 511.

 Like any other roofing system, one in GRP has a life expectancy.
 As time goes on the elasticity in the roof diminishes.
 Fibreglass is a rigid system from the beginning, so once the top coat loses any elasticity it did possess the top coat begins to shrivel.
 This shrivelling effect makes the roof look quite literally like the skin of an alligator (this is obviously where the term alligatoring derives from).

 Once your roof is suffering from this alligatoring effect the only lasting solution is a complete roof replacement.

 If you see one or more pools of water forming on the surface of your GRP roofing this is called ponding.
 If your roof is designed for zero falls this may not be a problem.
 But if your roof is not designed for zero falls this is likely to be a problem.
 A problem which can result in water ingress and leaks.

 You won’t always spot pools or water on your roof but may notice some of the big clues your roof has been suffering from ponding.
 These clues come in the form of dark or light circular patches where the water was present.
 And often you see a dirt stained ring around the perimeter of these patches.